writethedocs/www/docs/conf/na/2017/cfp.rst

 knowledge that our community brings together.

 We tend to avoid talks about specific tools, no matter how awesome they are.
+We much prefer talks about process and culture shifts, and the tools can play a supporting role.

 If you already have an idea for what you'd like to speak about, awesome!
 Pitch it to us!